Europe: Extreme weather warnings in Germany, Poland, Austria – DW – 09/13/2024

 Austrian Chancellor Karl Nehammer said on Wednesday that up to 1,000 soldiers were on standby as state broadcaster ORF predicted the rainfall could cause the level of the River Danube to rise to five-year or even ten-year-highs.

-Slovak fire brigade chief Adrian Mifkovic said mobile dams measuring five to six kilometers (around 3.5 miles) were ready for deployment, while the Slovak army and voluntary firefighters were also on alert.
+Slovak fire brigade chief Adrian Mifkovic said mobile dams measuring five to six kilometers were ready for deployment, while the Slovak army and voluntary firefighters were also on alert.

 Meanwhile in southern Germany, between 60 and 100 liters of rain per square meter are expected in some Bavarian Alpine regions, where the German Meteorological Service (DWD) is also forecasting the first heavy snowfalls of the year, with up to 50 centimeters of fresh snow set to fall in regions above 1,500 meters.